-Schools selected for full GSGI review are noted with next to their names.
-"Pending" means that we are planning to review that school.
+Schools with a full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

-American curriculum; ages 5-14; co-ed; day; state; 960 pupils
+American curriculum; ages 4-14; co-ed; day; state; 960 students

-National Curriculum for England/ International Primary Curriculum/ IGCSE/ IB Diploma/ BISC High School Diploma; ages 2-18; co-ed; day; independent; privately owned; 600 pupils (Lincoln Park) 1,100 pupils (South Loop)
+National Curriculum for England/ International Primary Curriculum/ IGCSE/ IB Diploma/ BISC High School Diploma; ages 2-11; co-ed; day; independent; privately owned; 600 students (Lincoln Park) 1,100 students (South Loop)

 Founded in 2001 as the British School of Chicago and now on two campuses.
-South Loop teaches children all-through from UK nursery to year 13 (US pre-K to grade 12) whilst Lincoln Park takes children from age two and finishes at year 6 (grade 5).There is a slightly lower student: teacher ratio and average class size in the South Loop school.
-Both campuses are now run by Nord Anglia, the rapidly expanding global education company, currently with 61 schools in 28 countries.
+South Loop teaches children, all-through, from UK nursery to year 13 (US pre-K to grade 12) whilst Lincoln Park takes children from age two and finishes at year 6 (grade 5).There is a slightly lower student: teacher ratio and average class size in the South Loop school.
+Both campuses are now owned by Nord Anglia Education, which currently runs over 65 schools in nearly 30 countries.

-Montessori/ adapted curriculum; agers 3-14; co-ed; day; state; 350 pupils
+Montessori/ adapted curriculum; ages 3-14; co-ed; day; state; 350 students

 Founded in 1893 in the Bucktown neighbourhood of Chicago.
 Montessori curriculum until grade 6 and then a school-developed programme for the last two years.

-American curriculum/ Honors programme/ AP; ages 14-18; co-ed; day; independent; private non-profit; 1,200 pupils
+American curriculum/ Honors programme/ AP; ages 14-18; co-ed; day; independent; private non-profit; 1,200 students

-American curriculum/ AP; ages 4-18; co-ed; day; independent; private non-profit; 950 pupils
+American curriculum/ AP; ages 4-18; co-ed; day; independent; private non-profit; 935 students

-Founded in 1901 as a ‘progressive’ school based on the philosophies of John Dewey and Francis Wayland Parker.
+Founded in 1901 as a ‘progressive’ school, based on the philosophies of John Dewey and Francis Wayland Parker.
 Low student teacher ratio 9:1 and almost every graduate proceeds to a four year university course with the University of Michigan – Ann Arbor, Brown and Washington University in St Louis currently topping the popularity polls.
 A member of the Independent School League (ISL).

-American curriculum; ages 3-14; co-ed; day; independent; private non-profit; 1,000 pupils
+American curriculum; ages 3-14; co-ed; day; independent; private non-profit; 970 students

 Catholic elementary school, established in 1989 in downtown Chicago on two campuses.
-Accredited by the Independent Schools Association of the Central States (ISACs).
+Accredited by the Independent Schools Association of the Central States (ISACS).

-PYP/adapted curriculum/ IB Diploma (candidate); ages 3-16; co-ed; day; independent; privately owned; 440 pupils
+PYP/ MYP / IB Diploma; ages 3-16; co-ed; day; independent; privately owned; 440 students

-American curriculum; ages 4-14; co-ed; day; independent; private non-profit; 450 pupils
+American curriculum; ages 4-14; co-ed; day; independent; private non-profit; 540 students

 Originally founded as a grade school in 1869 and has grown steadily to its current numbers.
-Catholic Parish school on two campuses.
+A Catholic Parish school on two campuses.
 Pre-K to grade 3 at North Park and grades 4-8 at Hill Street.
 Graduates secure admittance to leading private and public high schools in Chicago.

-American High School Diploma; ages 14-18; co-ed; day; state; 1,800 pupils
+American High School Diploma; ages 14-18; co-ed; day; state; 1,910 students

 Established in 1938 and located in the Printer’s Row neighbourhood of Chicago.
 Part of the Chicago Public Schools system and fifth in the top 100 schools in Illinois.

-American High School Diploma/ AP ages 13-18; co-ed; day; state; 4,500 pupils
+American High School Diploma/ AP; ages 13-18; co-ed; day; state; 4,520 students

-American curriculum; ages 5-14; co-ed; day; state; 1,000 pupils
+American curriculum; ages 5-14; co-ed; day; state; 1,000 students

 A neighbourhood school founded in 1871.
 Offering the International Gifted Programme to advanced students in grades 6-8.
 Active parents’ association.

-MYP/ IB Diploma/ IB Careers; ages 14-18; co-ed; day; state; 2,100 pupils
+MYP/ IB Diploma/ IB Careers; ages 14-18; co-ed; day; state; 2,100 students

-American curriculum/AP; ages 14-18; co-ed; day; independent; private non-profit; 2,050 pupils
+American curriculum/ American High School Diploma/ AP; ages 14-18; co-ed; day; independent; private non-profit; 2,050 students

-French curriculum/Bac/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 820 pupils
+French curriculum/ Brevet/ French Bac/ MYP/ IB Diploma; ages 3-18; co-ed; day; state; 820 students

-American High School Diploma; ages 14-18; co-ed; day; state; 1,050 pupils
+American High School Diploma/ AP; ages 14-18; co-ed; day; state; 1,090 students

-American curriculum; ages 5-14; co-ed; day; state; 830 pupils
+American curriculum; ages 5-14; co-ed; day; state; 715 students

-MYP/ IB Diploma; ages 14-18; co-ed; day; state; 715 pupils
+MYP/ IB Diploma; ages 14-18; co-ed; day; state; 630 students

 Part of the Chicago Public Schools system with selective admission.
 Based on the West campus in West Town.
 Partly due to the merger with Jenner School, one of the ten per cent of Chicago schools with no racial majority.

-Montessori/MYP; ages 3-14; co-ed; day; state; 770 pupils
+Montessori/ PYP; ages 3-14; co-ed; day; state; 770 students

 Established in 1956 and renamed Oscar Mayer Magnet School in 2008.
 Offering a Montessori approach with particular emphasis on the fine and performing arts.

-PYP/ MYP; ages 3-14; co-ed; day; state; 900 pupils
+PYP/ MYP; ages 3-14; co-ed; day; state; 900 students

 Offering the first two elements of the International Baccalaureate programme .Emphasis on languages and internationalism and also a Regional Gifted Centre for English Learners.
 Located in the Bucktown neighbourhood.

-American curriculum; ages 4-14; co-ed; day; independent; private non-profit; 700 pupils
+American curriculum; ages 4-14; co-ed; day; independent; private non-profit; 715 students

 Founded in 1876 and part of the Sacred Heart network of over 150 schools.
 Providing a Catholic education, unusually blending single-gender and co-educational classrooms.
 The school states that, on average, 95 per cent of graduates are accepted by their first-choice schools.

-American curriculum/ AP; ages 14-18; co-ed; day; independent; private non-profit; 1,400 pupils
+American curriculum/ AP; ages 14-18; co-ed; day; independent; private non-profit; 1,400 students

-American curriculum/ AP; ages 14-18; boys; day; independent; private non-profit; 600 pupils
+American curriculum/ AP; ages 14-18; boys; day; independent; private non-profit; 570 students

 Founded by an Augustinian friar in 1905 and currently on a campus on South Western Avenue.
 Students (still male only) divided by ability into three academic programmes with the gifted student programme offering 12 AP courses.
 Accredited since 1921 by the North Central Association of Schools and Colleges (NCASC).

-American curriculum/ AP/ IB Diploma; ages 14-18; girls; day; independent; private non-profit; 500 pupils
+American curriculum/ AP/ IB Diploma; ages 14-18; girls; day; independent; private non-profit; 460 students

-Adapted curriculum/ AP; ages 3-18; co-ed; day; independent; private non-profit; 2,160 pupils
+Adapted curriculum/ AP; ages 3-18; co-ed; day; independent; private non-profit; 2,050 students

-American High School Diploma; ages 14-18; co-ed; day; state; 1,075 pupils
+American High School Diploma; ages 14-18; co-ed; day; state; 1,150 students

 Founded in 2000 (named after football legend Walter Payton) and part of the Chicago Public Schools system.
 Rated first in the top 100 high schools in Illinois in 2019 and ninth nationally.

-American High School Diploma; ages 14-18; co-ed; day; state; 2,150 pupils
+American High School Diploma; ages 14-18; co-ed; day; state; 2,150 students